paulvha/scd30/README.md

  <br>
   * begin(TwoWire &wirePort = Wire, bool m_begin = true, boolean autoCalibrate = true);
  <br>
   * wirePort : I2C channel to use.
-Wire by default.
+Wire by default.<br>
   * m_begin  : if true will start measurement every 2 seconds.
-True / start by default.
+True / start by default.<br>
   * autoCalibrate : if true will enable or false disable autocalibrate at begin.
-True / Enable ASC by default.
+True / Enable ASC by default.<br>

 ### Modified by Paulvha version November 2020
   * solved a conflict with ByteToFloat when using SPS30 at the same time